-As a TCM (traditional Chinese Medicine)-druid and personal chef I have often written blogs about travel, food and nutrition.
-This blog originated from a personal curiosity to experience what it feels like to place myself onto a strict diet regiment equal to what I design and guide many clients/friends to achieve, when they acquire my professional help.
-My motivation was to document my physical and my mental challenge and to share about the various sensations while preparing, adapting and maintaining a strict lifestyle.
+As a TCM (traditional Chinese Medicine)-druid and personal chef, I have often written blogs about travel, food, and nutrition.
+This blog originated from personal curiosity to experience what it feels like to place myself onto a strict diet regiment equal to what I design and guide many clients/friends to achieve my professional help.
+My motivation was to document my physical and mental challenges during a Keto diet and share various sensations while preparing, adapting, and maintaining a strict lifestyle.

 It turned out to result in much more than I expected.

 The astonishing change deserved to be shared.
 There is not enough scientific-based evidence and research available about Keto to factually make any valuable claims.
 However, I have attempted to document and verify as many details as a singular chef can to present others with an “idea” of how to correctly tweak your own journey and benefit from a similar health success.